APPLYING

 What type of visa do I need?

-Midway through the semester of classes, once all participants have been matched with their internship providers for the second part of the program, the visas are then renewed by GW to cover the internship period.
-Participants interning in the private sector will renew their J-1 visas, whereas participants interning with the World Bank or IFC will need to obtain G-4 visas (which requires returning to their home countries for a visa interview before the intership starts).
+Midway through the semester of classes, once all participants have been matched with their internship providers for the second part of the program, the visas are then renewed by GU to cover the internship period.
+Participants interning in the private sector will renew their J-1 visas, whereas participants interning with the World Bank or IFC will need to obtain G-4 visas (which requires returning to their home countries for a visa interview before the internship starts).

 What is required to begin processing my visa?